MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

-# Thinking in DataKnots
+# Thinking in Combinators

-DataKnots are a Julia library for working with computational pipelines.
+DataKnots are a Julia library for building data processing pipelines.
-Each `DataKnot` is a container holding structured, often interrelated, vectorized data.
-Each `Pipeline` can be seen as a data knot transformation.
-Pipelines are assembled algebraically using pipeline *primitives*, which represent relationships among data, and *combinators*, which encapsulate logic.
+In DataKnots, pipelines are assembled algebraically: they either come from a set of atomic *primitives* or are built from other pipelines using *combinators*.
+In this tutorial, we show how to build pipelines starting from smaller components and then combining them algebraically to implement complex processing tasks.

 To start working with DataKnots, we import the package: